bartek-budz/rekit-firebase-scratch/README.md

 The scratch in currently under development, aiming to provide at least the following features:

-- Email & password authorization with Firebase purely as a backend (~75% done, to be implemented: e-mail verification, error messages handling)
+- Email & password authorization with Firebase purely as a backend (~75% done, to be implemented: e-mail verification, error handling with translated messages)
 - User account management (ability to change e-mail, password etc.) - to be done
-- Multi-language support (~90% done, to be implemented: multi-language support for authentication-related email messages)
+- Multi-language support (done)

 ## Getting started